CXwudi/kotlin-jvm-idiomatic-exec/README.md

 ## Features

-- the idiomatic way to launch and sync on an external process
+- the idiomatic way to run an external process synchronously or asynchronously
-- or run a process asynchronously and idiomatically
+- very lightweight, only 3 source files in this library

 ## How to import